lo-ise/antarctic-seaice-extent/README.md

 `arcpy.env.workspace` is the default workspace that all outputs will be saved to.
 The `arcpy.env.scratchWorkspace` is for all the temporary files that ArcGIS might create during the processing.

-`arcpy.env.outputCoordinateSystem` simply ensures that all outputs will be converted to an equal area projection,i South Polar Lambert Azimuthal Equal Area.
+`arcpy.env.outputCoordinateSystem` simply ensures that all outputs will be converted to an equal area projection, ["South Polar Lambert Azimuthal Equal Area"](http://spatialreference.org/ref/esri/south-pole-lambert-azimuthal-equal-area/).
 We will be calucating areas, so it is important to ensure we calculate on an equal area projection.

-Finally, `arcpy.env.overwriteOutput = True` prevents the annoyance of having to delete outputs from the database before repeats of the same process are completed.
+Finally, `arcpy.env.overwriteOutput = True` prevents the annoyance of having to delete outputs from the database before repeats of the same process can be completed.

 ## Extracting area of sea ice extent from one piece of data